Chigang station

-Chigang Station is a station on Line 8 of the Guangzhou Metro.
-It started operations on 28 June 2003.
+Chigang Station is an interchange station between Line 8 and Line 12 of the Guangzhou Metro.
+The Line 8 station started operations on 28 June 2003.
 It is located to the northeast of the junction of Xingang Middle Road (新港中路) and Jiangnan Avenue (江海大道) in the Haizhu District.
+It became an interchange station with Line 12 on 13 February 2026 when it started operations at this station.

 Before the extension to both lines 2 and 8 opened in September 2010, this station ran as part of Line 2 as a single line from Wanshengwei to Sanyuanli.